RedFoxFinn/tasker_backend/README.md

 This is my pet project.
 It's also my Fullstack 2019 course project.

-I created it to learn new things and represent my skills in front- and back-end programming.
+I created it to learn new things and represent my skills both in front- & backend programming.

 ### pieces:
 - Nodejs/Express backend with Apollo Server